Bal67/bal67/README.md

 ## About Me

-- Undergraduate at Duke University
+- Masters of Engineering in Artificial Intelligence Graduate at Duke University
 - Exploring machine learning, natural language processing, and generative AI
-- Experience with AWS Bedrock, OpenAI APIs, LangChain, and Flask/Streamlit
+- Experience with AWS, OpenAI APIs, LangChain, and Flask/Streamlit

 ## Featured Projects